marchage/EncryptedAlbum/SecretVault/README.md

 ## ⚠️ Important Notes

+1. **Auto-Generated Password (Recommended)** - If using Touch ID/Face ID with auto-generated password, your vault is only accessible with biometric authentication on this Mac.
+Make note of your password if you need backup access.
-1. **Remember your password** - There is NO password recovery.
-Lost password = lost photos/videos.
+2. **Manual Password** - If you set a manual password, remember it!
+There is NO password recovery.
-2. **Keep backups** - While encrypted, vault files are in `~/Library/Application Support/SecretVault/`
+3. **Keep backups** - While encrypted, vault files are in `~/Library/Application Support/SecretVault/`
-3. **Recently Deleted** - Items deleted from library go to Recently Deleted album.
+4. **Recently Deleted** - Items deleted from library go to Recently Deleted album.
 Empty it manually for complete removal.
-4. **Encryption is strong** - Without the password, items are unrecoverable (this is a feature!)
+5. **Encryption is strong** - Without the password, items are unrecoverable (this is a feature!)
-5. **Video file sizes** - Large videos take longer to encrypt/decrypt but remain fully encrypted at rest
+6. **Video file sizes** - Large videos take longer to encrypt/decrypt but remain fully encrypted at rest

 ## 🗺️ Future Enhancements